leifbr/partnerlabs/README.md

 The temporary web site for the lab guides is http://labs.f5omaha.com

 You can build your own AWS environment to performed these labs.
-Find out more by going to the lab site or reading the README in the AWS lab folder.
+Find out more by going to the lab site or reading the README in the AWS lab folder https://github.com/leifbr/partnerlabs/tree/master/awslab.